Kinkkujuustovoileipa/uh-60l/README.md

 - If you use SRS, copy and paste the “DCS-SimpleRadioStandalone.lua” file to “C:\Users\###\Saved Games\DCS\Mods\Services\DCS-SRS\Scripts\” - BACK UP THE ORIGINAL!
 - In the mission editor, make sure the Historical Filter is disabled
 ## Changelog
+### 1.4
+#### Bugs/Corrections
+- ASN-128B would decrement from waypoint 0 to waypoint 69 - credit: Sniporbob
+- ASN-128B would always edit the waypoint being navigated to instead of the waypoint selected to edit - credit: Sniporbob
+- ARC-186 MAN and PRE mode would not match the position of the AM/FM/MAN/PRE switch - credit: Sniporbob
+- Key binding for formation light decrease had invalid logic preventing use - credit: Tanuki44
+- Situation where key binding for Stabilator Auto - ON and Stabilator Auto - OFF could have inverted functionality - credit: Sniporbob
+- HSI course deviation bar only worked flying towards VOR, not away - credit: Sniporbob
+- HSI km readout digits could all turn independently of each other - credit: Sniporbob
+- HSI km readout digits would spin backwards when crossing from 9 to 0 - credit: Sniporbob
+- HSI displayed true north instead of magnetic north - credit: twanmal
+- Ground crew would only talk to the pilot through the pilot's door instead of other open doors - credit: Sniporbob
+- Typo in APR39 sound file names caused errors to appear in DCS log file - credit: Sniporbob
+- APR39 was not properly classifying and calling out SAM threats with their SA number - credit: Lynx13D
+- Filename conflict caused certain Combined Arms and WWII Asset Pack vehicle sounds to be absent - credit: DD_Friar and DD_Sid
+- Exterior noises were only heard when the Pilot door was open - credit: Sniporbob Complete ARC-201 Overhaul - credit: Sniporbob
+- ARC-201 MAN preset could be changed by simply pressing the CLR key
+- ARC-201 display would remain on when function switch set to LD
+- ARC-201 frequency input was not left justified
+- ARC-201 allowed input of invalid frequencies
+- ARC-201 was willing to wait forever for user to input a frequency
+#### New Features
+- ARC-201 Self Test function (decorative only, does not check for damage)
+- ARC-201 editable single channel presets
+- ARC-201 single channel offset feature
+- ARC-201 Zeroize and Stow functions (be careful!)
+- ARC-201 SINCGARS frequency hopping mode, enabled by choosing FH or FM-M (SRS compatible)
+- ARC-201 hopset clearing, loading hopset from preset into working memory, storing to preset, and editing NET ID
+- ARC-201 sound effects (beep for self test and for certain hopset manipulations)
+- ARC-201 full implementation of single channel preset scanning and all relevant commands** (SRS compatible) **NOTE: Scanning feature REQUIRES use of the UH-60's "SRS PTT" key binding as well as selecting which radio the player desires to transmit on via ICP panel knob.
+The SRS key bindings should NOT be used to control the radio.
+Failure to use the in-cockpit controls will result in broken and unintelligible transmissions on any radio actively utilizing the scan feature.
 ### 1.3.2 - Hotfix
 #### Bugs/Corrections
 - Radios now works again with SRS